 The TMG is the executive decision making body and is responsible for the day-to-day running and management of the trial.
 Led by the co-PIs (Innes and Marshman), it consists of members of the YTU (trial manager, statistician), and other lead investigators.
-The team meets on a monthly basis over teleconference and face-to-face at least once a year.
-The joint PIs have establish a Senior Management team from within the TMG that convenes by teleconference fortnightly to monitor closely milestones and deliverables.
+The team meets on a monthly basis over teleconference, and faceto-face at least once a year.
+The co-PIs have established a Senior Management Team from within the TMG that convenes by teleconference weekly to closely monitor milestones and deliverables.